aws-samples/serverless-patterns/private-apigw-cross-region/README.md

 ### (API Region)

-- Another VPC is created to host the Private API Gateway.
+- A second VPC is created to host the Private API Gateway.
 - A Private API Gateway is deployed and a VPC Endpoint for API Gateway Service (Execute API) is created in this VPC.

 ### VPC Peering